bluebanquise/bluebanquise/collections/infrastructure/roles/pxe_stack/README.md

 Again, consider that if you set an host to osdeploy, and that it succeed its deployment, stack will automatically set the host into disk boot for next boot, to avoid infinite reinstallation loop.

-To get bootset help, use:
+To get bluebanquise-bootset help, use:

 .. code-block:: text

-  bootset -h
+  bluebanquise-bootset -h

 To ask an host to deploy/redeploy its operating system, use:

 .. code-block:: text

-  bootset -n c001 -b osdeploy
+  bluebanquise-bootset -n c001 -b osdeploy

 With c001 the target host to be redeployed.